aliceinapiland/AdvancedVirtualAPIJam/SecurityJam/Lab 1 Traffic Management - Throttle APIs/README.md

 ![image alt text](./media/image_14.png)

-3. Click on **Send** button multiple times, You will see 500 response code when spike arrest policy kicks in to protect target servers from spike in traffic.
+3. Click on **Send** button multiple times, You will see a 500 or 429 response code when spike arrest policy kicks in to protect target servers from spike in traffic.

 ![image alt text](./media/image_15.png)